scarlet-thighed-dacnis-1600

 Calls: The Scarlet-thighed Dacnis is known for its series of high-pitched, thin calls.
 These calls often sound like sharp "tseep" or "tsit" notes.
 These calls can be delivered in rapid succession, creating a soft, twittering effect that blends into the ambient sounds of the forest.

 Songs: While the Scarlet-thighed Dacnis is not known for elaborate songs compared to some other bird species, its song consists of short, melodic phrases.
-The song is primarily used during the breeding season to attract mates and establish territory.
+The song is used during the breeding season to attract mates and establish territory.

 Communication: These vocalizations are crucial for maintaining contact between individuals, especially when foraging in dense foliage where visual contact is limited.